Nepal

 Red and White

 Marpha was unlike any village on the circuit.
 As we walked into the pristine town my first impression was “This is Nepal?”
-The entire town of stone buildings were painted in white with burnt red trimmed doors and windows.
-It was an out of place gem much like the blue and white island of Santorini Greece or the blue hill town of Chefchaouen Morocco.
-The main path thru Marpha was spotless and lined with souvenir shops and guesthouses.
+The entire town of stone buildings was painted in white with burnt red trimmed doors and windows.
+It was an out-of-place gem much like the blue and white island of Santorini Greece or the blue hill town of Chefchaouen Morocco.
+The main path through Marpha was spotless and lined with souvenir shops and guesthouses.
 The storefronts showed off their best big apple pies and crumbles in bakery cases enticing you to enter.
-I rubbed my eyes trying to clear my vision; I felt as if I was Alice and had fell down the rabbit hole…where was I?
+I rubbed my eyes trying to clear my vision; I felt as if I was Alice and had fallen down the rabbit hole…where was I?

 My dad had a fabulous analogy of friendships along the Annapurna circuit.
 It’s as if the circuit is a stream and you and a friend drop a twig in the water from opposite banks.
 The twigs float downstream at different paces.
 Sometimes they meet and they float apart again.
-Sometimes on gets stuck in a place and swirls around a bit and then breaks free; eventually the two twigs meet again.
+Sometimes one gets stuck in a place, swirls around a bit, and then breaks free; eventually, the two twigs meet again.

 Brandy Bottles

-We found Jacque ‘swirling’ in Marpha and it allowed up to catch-up with him.
+We found Jacque ‘swirling’ in Marpha and it allowed us to catch up with him.
 This time I could at least stand upright!
 It was great to reconnect with friends we’ve made along the way.
 He and his guide Yam had a good trek over the pass.
 They had changed their plans to avoid the new roads and kept Marpha as their home base spending their days trekking to the nearby villages.

 Besides eating apples and shopping, there’s plenty to see around Marpha.
-We trekked to a government run distillery and saw how they made the famous Marpha Apple Brandy.
-It seemed to me that the process and operation was similar to how my grandfather made moonshine in his barn!
+We trekked to a government-run distillery and saw how they made the famous Marpha Apple Brandy.
+It seemed to me that the process and operation were similar to how my grandfather made moonshine in his barn!

 We also hiked to a Tibetan Refuge Camp in a beautiful forested setting along the river.
 The camp was funded and provided by the Nepalese government and had been in operation for many, many years.
 Kids and animals were everywhere!
 The locals were working on a large restoration project on their temple.